jia-von/part-time-studies/README.md

 ## Soft Skills Knowledge

 # Public Use
 You are welcome to for/clone this respository for your own studies but I suggest conducting personal due dilligence because I am a student as well.
-Kindly credit where applicable when if you decide to use my notes as part of your presentation/publication.
+Kindly credit where applicable if you decide to use my notes as part of your presentation/publication.

 # Errors
 If you discover any errors such as spelling and grammar mistakes.
 You are welcome to use the github issue to highlight areas of concern.